AutoRabitOrg/knowledgebase/product-guides/arm/troubleshoot/best-practices/salesforce-api-version-mismatch-for-the-ci-build-and-custom-deployment.md

 sfdx config:get apiVersion --json
 ```

-Next, run the below command to **change** the SFDX API version. _For example_, changing the API Version to 51.0:
+Next, run the following command to **change** the SFDX API version. _For example_, changing the API Version to 51.0:

 ```
 sfdx config:set apiVersion=51.0 --global